-The Marine and Coastal Access Act 2009 provides the legal mechanism to help ensure clean, healthy, safe, productive and biologically diverse oceans and seas by putting in place a new system for improved management and protection of the marine and coastal environment.
+The Marine and Coastal Access Act 2009 for England and Wales provides the legal mechanism to help ensure clean, healthy, safe, productive and biologically diverse oceans and seas by putting in place a new system for improved management and protection of the marine and coastal environment.
 The Act comprises several key elements or parts.
 In relation to coastal processes (in the context of this report), three elements are particularly pertinent.
-First, the Act allows for the creation of a Marine Management Organisation (MMO) to deliver marine functions in the waters around England and in the UK offshore area (for matters that are not devolved), including the preparation of marine plans.
+First, the Act allows for the creation of a Marine Management Organisation (MMO) to deliver marine functions in the waters around England and in the UK offshore area (for matters that are not devolved), including the preparation of marine plans; the Welsh Ministers are the relevant Marine Planning Authority for the Welsh inshore and offshore regions.
 Second, the Act creates a new UK-wide strategic marine planning system to enable more strategic and effective management of seas.
 Third, the Act makes changes to the marine licensing system that will result in more consistent licensing decisions for marine works and activities.